Who - OU?

 Andrew is a senior lecturer and works full time for the Open University in the STEM faculty.
 He leads the ASC - having over 20+ years of extensive NetAcad experience and even more in teaching and industry expertise.

-Amel is a lecturer and also works full time for the Open University in the STEM faculty.
+Amel is a senior lecturer and also works full time for the Open University in the STEM faculty.
 She leads the CA (Cisco Academy) - having over ten years experience of research and professional practice within network engineering and computer science.

 Kevin is an associate academic at the Open University.
 He is our primary ITQ (instructor trainer) and works freelance on many projects.
 Alongside his work at the OU - he is also the global deputy chief expert for network administration at WorldSkills and also manages WorldSkills competition training for this discipline.